-Q4: Is there a need to include/delete any of the QoS parameters and/or revise any of the benchmarks currently stipulated in the Regulations?
+Q.4 Is there a need to include/delete any of the QoS parameters and/or revise any of the benchmarks currently stipulated in the Regulations?

-There is no need to delete any of the existing QoS Parameters benchmark currently stipulated in the regulations.
+There is no need to delete any of the existing QoS parameters been reported by TSPs/ISPs to TRAI.